Practice Mode

 Why Guessing Wrecks the Learning Curve

-The hint system reduces the XP for a phase from fifty to twenty-five, which sounds like a penalty but is structured as a trade.
+The hint system halves the XP for a phase (with a floor of 10 XP), which sounds like a penalty but is structured as a trade.
 The trade is meaningful guidance for a lower score.
-Guessing without a hint loses you the same XP and teaches you nothing, because the feedback loop is too coarse to learn from.
+Guessing without a hint costs you the same XP and teaches you nothing, because the feedback loop is too coarse to learn from.
 If you find yourself reading the snippet for less than thirty seconds before clicking, you are almost certainly guessing.
 Slow down, read the snippet twice, hypothesize where the trust boundary is, then click.

 The right rhythm for a new vulnerability class is to read carefully, use the hint when you are stuck, and accept the score reduction as the cost of learning.
 After three or four challenges in the same class, you stop needing the hint.
 After ten, you start seeing the same pattern in your own code.
 That curve is impossible to compress by guessing.
 For deeper context on the attack chains behind these snippets, try the matching Learn scenario in Learn Mode.